tanveer21/promises/README.md

 //usage includes
-- first promise fetching the last arry element
+- first promise fetching the last array element
-- making it to uupercase
+- making it to upercase
 - these operations can be replaced by more complex database operations chanined via promises